flokoe/website/content/posts/mastering-acls-once-and-for-all.md

 drwxr-xr-x 2 cassidy developer 4096 Sep 11 13:05 exampledir
 ```

-Here we can see tha ther owner is the user `cassidy` and the owner group is `developer`.
-Cassidy will be able to read and create file in the directory, whereas the members of the group and everyone else only can read/list the content of the directory.
+Here we can see that the owner is the user `cassidy` and the owner group is `developer`.
+Cassidy will be able to read and create files in the directory, whereas the members of the group and everyone else only can read/list the content of the directory.

 ## Viewing current ACLs

-Now that we reviewed how basic permissions work, lets have a look we can work with Acess Controll Lists.
+Now that we reviewed how basic permissions work, lets have a look how we can work with Acess Controll Lists.

-First, hoe can we identify files that have ACLs?
-Luckily `ls` knows about ACLs and indicated what files ave ACLs by appending a `+` to the permissions:
+First, how can we identify files that have ACLs?
+Luckily `ls` knows about ACLs and indicates what files have ACLs by appending a `+` to the permissions:

 ```plain
 drwxr-xr-x+ 2 cassidy developer 4096 Sep 11 13:05 exampledir